pjungwir/benchbase-and-temporal-foreign-keys/slides.md

   - In fact this is more than you need.
   - `TemporalBenchmark` is like the entry point.
   - `TemporalConstants` defines things like how many employees to start with.
-  - `TemporalConfig` lets you include custom XML elements in the config file, if you want to tune things.
+  - `TemporalConfiguration` lets you include custom XML elements in the config file, if you want to tune things.
     - For instance I provide some knobs for the timestamp targeted by employee & position updates & deletes.
   - `TemporalLoader` does the initial data load.
   - `procedures` has individual classes for each procedure type, as I mentioned before.